-Member BWF Member or Associate Member or organisation recognised Wellibei by the BWF as having the rights to enter Para Badminton players into International Tournament sanctioned by the BWF.
-National Competition National Tournament National Federation National Federation The organization recognized by an IF as the sole national National Bandanaia governing body for its sport.
+Local Organising Local Organising Committee for a Tournament Committee for a Competition Local Organising An administrative body formed for the purposes of organising Committee for a and administering a specific Tournament or series of Tournament Tournaments.
+Major Tournament Para Badminton World Championships, Continental Championships and major multi-sport Games where Para Badminton is sanctioned for BWF Para Badminton World Ranking Points.
+Member BWF Member or Associate Member or organisation recognised Member by the BWF as having the rights to enter Para Badminton players into International Tournament sanctioned by the BWF.
+Notional Competition National Tournament National Competition National Federation The organization recognized by an IF as the sole national governing body for its sport.
 National Paralympic A national organization recognized by the BWF as the sole Committee (NPC) representative of Players with a disability in that country or territory.
-In addition, the recognized Member for Para N Badminton for which the BWF is the IF.
+In addition, the recognized Member for Para Badminton for which the BWF is the IF.
 National Tournament A Tournament where the Member or National Paralympic Committee is the governing body for the Tournament or appoints the technical officials for the Tournament Paralympic Games Umbrella term for both Paralympic Games and Paralympic Winter Games.
-Player For purposes of Classification, any person who participates in Badminton at the International Level (as defined by the BWF)) or National Level (as defined by the BWF) and any additional person who participates in sport at a lower level if designated by the person's Member.
-Player Evaluation The process by which a Player is assessed by a Classification Panel in order that the Player may be allocated a Classification Class and a Sport Class Status.
+Player For purposes of Classification, any person who participates in - Badminton at the International Level (as defined by the BWF)) or National Level (as defined by the BWF) and any additional person who participates in sport at a lower level if designated by the person's Member.
+Player Evaluation The process by which a Player is assessed by a Classification - Panel in order that the Player may be allocated a Classification Class and a Sport Class Status.
 Player Support Any coach, trainer, manager, interpreter, agent, team staff, Personal official, medical or paramedical personnel working with or treating Players participating in or preparing for training and/or Competition.
-Protest The procedure by which a formal objection to a player's Sport Class and/or Sport Class status is submitted and subsequently Destant Des resolved.
-Protest Panel A Classification Panel appointed by the Chief Classifier to 2 (2) conduct an Evaluation Session as a result of a Protest.
+Protest The procedure by which a formal objection to a player's Sport Class and/or Sport Class status is submitted and subsequently resolved.
+Protest Panel A Classification Panel appointed by the Chief Classifier to conduct an Evaluation Session as a result of a Protest.
 Sport Class This is determined through a process of Classification.
-A Sport 0 (0) 7 (1) Class groups Players together for a Tournament.
-Sport Class Profiles This explains how a Player may be considered eligible to compete within a particular Sport Class.
-Sport Class Status This indicates when Players should be evaluated and how their Sport Class may be challenged.
+A Sport Class groups Players together for a Tournament.
+Sport Class Profiles This explains how a Player may be considered eligible to opult Glass Fluilles Sport Close Status compete within a particular Sport Class.
+Sport Class Status This indicates when Players should be evaluated and how their Terrer Sport Class may be challenged.
 Tournament A series of individual Events conducted together under one ruling body.
 Underlying Health A Health Condition that may lead to an Eligible Impairment Condition